002A/ixora.io/itp/project_development_studio/midterm-status.rst

 There are other far out ideas, like when I download the data for all of Manhattan and use the pictures to grow an entire city using a generative algorithm and a neural network.
 Maybe that will be my thesis project.

 There is also much to learn about machine learning.
 I very much want to delve into the programming aspect of this.
 I'm not going to use someone else's code to do style transfers.
 I should be doing that myself.
+I also want to move from style transfers to style generation.
+I have some ideas but I need to know more about deep learning to try them out.

 No matter what I am going to have to leverage cloud computing to complete this project.
 Luckily I have a lot of free credits for GCP and AWS that will expire soon.
 I am happy to use them for this project.